jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 This is the easiest (and recommended) approach for getting wagtailmenus to use your custom menu templates for rendering.

-When you do not specify templates to use using the ``template``, ``sub_menu_template``, or ``sub_menu_templates`` arguments template tag arguments, wagtailmenus looks in a list of gradually less specific paths until it finds an appropriate template to use.
+When you do not specify templates names using the ``template``, ``sub_menu_template``, or ``sub_menu_templates`` template tag arguments, wagtailmenus looks in a list of gradually less specific paths until it finds an appropriate template to use.
 If you're familiar with Django, you'll probably already be familiar with this concept.
 Essentially, you can easily override the default menu templates by putting your custom templates in a preferred location within your project.

 The following sections outline the preferred template paths for each tag, in the order that they are searched for (most specific first).